 On April 12, a female Yangtze giant softshell turtle died in the Suzhou Shangfangshan Forest Zoo at the age of 90.
-She was only one of the four of her kind that is known to exist.
+She was only one of four of her kind that is known to exist.
 With her death, there are only three Yangtze giant softshell turtles alive right now, essentially bringing the species closer to absolute extinction.
-So what’s special about these softshell turtles?
+So what’s special about them?

 Subscribe to our Newsletter!

 The female turtle had been discovered in the city of Changsha in 2008.
 She was immediately taken to the Suzhou Shangfangshan Forest Zoo where the authorities tried to make her mate with a 100-year-old male.
 The efforts failed.
 Even though the female laid several eggs on multiple occasions, none of them hatched.

 In 2015, authorities decided to artificially inseminate her to induce reproduction.
 “It now appears that artificial insemination is the only possible option for the pair… The fate of the most endangered softshell turtle of the world is now in the balance,” Lu Shunqing, Wildlife Conservation Society China’s reptile program director, said in a statement (CBS News).

 Over the next several years, the female turtle underwent four attempts at artificial insemination.
 Before her death, she underwent a fifth attempt.
 However, authorities have declined rumors that the procedure is what ended up killing it.
 Experts have collected her ovarian tissue for future research.
 With the female dead, scientists are now apprehensive about the survival of the species.

 Her male partner is still alive in the zoo.
 Two more Yangtze giant softshell turtles have been recorded to be alive in Vietnam.
 One is known to be male.
 But there is no information as to the gender of the second one.
 As such, it is difficult to determine whether the pair will reproduce.
 If the second one also turns out to be male, then it won’t be long before these become part of ancient history.